guigasparotto/insiderapi/README.md

 ## Implementation

 On a high level, what the applications currently does is the following:
-* Receives the API request with symbol, region and date rage specified as parameters
+* Receives the API request with symbol, region and date range specified as parameters
-* Checks the database for the date of the lates update for that symbol and region
+* Checks the database for the date of the latest update for that symbol and region
 * If the date is older than the end date required by the initial request, it sends a request to the external API
 * If not, it retrieves and returns the date currently available
 * If fetching external data is required, it does that, then filters the data based on the date range requested before returning it